- Wide range of powertrains

 How much does the 2021 Ford Explorer cost?

 A base Explorer that was added late last year is the most affordable Explorer at nearly $34,000 for a rear-wheel-drive version.
-All-wheel drive adds about $2,000, depending on trim level (it’s standard on Platinum and ST trims) and the most expensive Explorer Platinum can ring up a tab of more than $62,000.
+All-wheel drive adds about $2,000, depending on trim level (it’s standard on ST trims) and the most expensive Explorer Platinum can ring up a tab of more than $62,000.

 Where is the Ford Explorer made?